 👉 Online Computation Using the Meralco Calculator

-The formula discussed above is a just simplified approach to estimating your monthly electricity consumption.
-If you want to know the cost of using your home appliances and devices, use an online calculator that will compute it for you.
-You may use either the Meralco Appliance Calculator or Wattmatters Calculator.
+If you want to know the cost of using your home appliances and devices, you can also easily use an online calculator—such as the Meralco Appliance Calculator—that will compute it for you.

-Using the Meralco Mobile app, you can compute only one appliance at a time.
-You have to repeat the entire procedure if you want to compute your electricity cost for other appliances.
+You can compute only one appliance at a time.
+Repeat the entire procedure if you want to compute your electricity cost for other appliances.

 👉 Online Computation Using the Wattmatters Calculator